iluwatar/java-design-patterns/strangler/README.md

 ## Intent of Strangler Design Pattern

-Incrementally replace the legacy system by building a new system alongside the old one, eventually strangling the old system.
+The Strangler Pattern incrementally replaces the legacy system by building a new system alongside the old one, eventually strangling the old system.
+Using the pattern offer a seamless transition from old to new systems.

 ## Detailed Explanation of Strangler Pattern with Real-World Examples